everx-labs/ton-nfc-client/docs/FuntionsList.md

 - **async getHashes(): Promise< CardResponse >**  _(available for Android and iOS)_<br/>
   **async getHashesWithoutDialog(): Promise< CardResponse >** _(available for Android)_

-    Return SHA256 hashes of encrypted password and encrypted common secret.
+    Generate seed if it's absent and then return SHA256 hashes of encrypted password and encrypted common secret.

     *Exemplary responses:*